jonathanmann/jonathanmann.github.io/_posts/2015-07-13-price-targets-poor-predictor.md

 ---
 layout: post
 title: Price Targets a Poor Predictor of Performance
+comments: true
 image: http://jonathanmann.github.io/public/img/current_v_target_pred.png
 excerpt: In order to determine the relationship between consensus price targes and stock performance, I decided to measure the accuracy of predictions made from 2013 to the first two quarters of 2014 against the actual results from the matching quarter of the following year.
 ---